Gate Checking a Stroller: Is It Safe? Everything Parents Need to Know

 convenient airport stroller handling

 Gate checking a stroller means you keep it with you through the airport and hand it off at the boarding gate right before you get on the plane.
-You’ll usually receive a tag so staff can identify your stroller and return it to you after landing.
+You’ll usually receive a tag so staff can identify your stroller and return it after landing.

 Most airlines allow free stroller check-in, though size and weight rules can vary.